 Tanzu is indeed hybrid and multi-cloud, but today that’s table stakes just to be in the game.
 What is differentiated already, however, is the end-to-end Build – Run – Manage structure of the portfolio.
 It makes life easier for customers who want simplicity and don’t want to waste time dealing with a cargo load of point products.

-With the last week’s announcement of VMware vSphere 7, we start to see something rather unique thanks to the implementation of Project Pacific, the significant effort to rearchitect vSphere with native Kubernetes.
+With VMware vSphere 7, we start to see something rather unique thanks to the implementation of Project Pacific, the significant effort to rearchitect vSphere with native Kubernetes.
 This integration would translate into two extraordinary capabilities:

 - giving customers easy access to any of the big public clouds using their familiar and well-loved VMware tooling, in other words, complete choice without having to change tools,

 - allow customers to manage BOTH their containers and their VMs in one Kubernetes based stack, vastly simplifying the continued development and management of the information system.

 Implementing Tanzu to the full implies evolving beyond the relatively straightforward world of virtualized servers and workloads and enter the challenging but powerful Kubernetes based world of hybrid multi-cloud computing.

 VMware is one of the IT vendors that is most trusted by CIO’s around the world.
 This is an incredible asset.
 As it works to implement progressively the Tanzu vision and portfolio, adapting it to the needs of the individual client, VMware should keep in mind every day just how much trust the CIO and the IT management team have put on the line.

 Traditionally, VMware was not a company that generated a great deal of developer enthusiasm.
 As everyone knows, talented developers have acquired a lot of power within companies to influence strategic digital decisions.